HarHarLinks/poll-reader/README.md

 ## To Do

 This is a POC:

-Notably, pagination of all the poll answers is missing.
+- Notably, pagination of all the poll answers is missing.
   So if your poll has a lot of answers, we will only look at the latest 100 of them as returned by the server.
+- E2E encryption while technically supported by the SDK is a bit of an issue for a "1-off command" like this.